dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 Internal calls are declared in [`icall-def.h`](../../src/mono/mono/metadata/icall-def.h) See the comment in the header for details.

 There are two styles of internal calls: `NOHANDLES` and `HANDLES`.
-(This is a simplification there are also JIT internal calls added by the execution engines)
+(This is a simplification as there are also JIT internal calls added by the execution engines)

 The difference is that `HANDLES` icalls receive references to managed objects wrapped in a handle